Spread the love

 Krakow’s World Heritage Site status was officially recognized in 1978, and it is a recognition of the city’s importance as a cultural center.
 This status is awarded to sites that possess “outstanding universal value”, and Krakow’s cultural and architectural heritage make it a prime example of such a site.

-See also The Conservation Efforts to Preserve Delisted World Heritage Sites
+See also Exploring London's World Heritage Sites

 Krakow’s status as a World Heritage Site means that it is protected by international law, and its monuments and buildings are preserved for future generations.
 The city is also home to a number of conservation initiatives, which are dedicated to preserving Krakow’s unique history and culture.